torquebox/torquebox.org/news/2011-09-14-configure-with-ruby-not-yaml.md

 [documentation] has been updated throughout with DSL examples for all of the available configuration options.

+The DSL can currently only be used in the `torquebox.rb` file, which follows the same location rules as the `torquebox.yml` file: it *must* be in the `config/` dir of a Rails app, or in the root of a Sinatra app, and it *must* be named `torquebox.rb`.
+It cannot be used anywhere else within your code, nor in the external (`*-knob.yml`) descriptor.

 If you have any questions, comments, or feature requests in regards to the DSL, please [get in touch][community] - we'd love to hear from you!